svolochj/LVPilsetas/README.md

 ---------|----------
 `app/` | content for UI frontends goes here
 `db/` | your domain models and data go here
-`srv/` | your service models and code go here `package.json` | project metadata and configuration `readme.md` | this getting started guide
+'db/data/' | contains initial data for db as csv file `srv/` | your service models and code go here `package.json` | project metadata and configuration `readme.md` | this getting started guide